A VIDEO STUDIO MIGHT BE EXACTLY WHAT YOU NEED TO MAKE THE VIDEOS YOU WANT

 LIVE TO TAPE

 “Live-to-tape,” or “as-live,” is an expression in TV production that means it is done in a live manner but recorded for playback later.
 If you make minor mistakes, you keep going, just like you would if it were live.
 Live-to-tape is a great method because it is fast and inexpensive.

-All studio production, even if you do tweak it some later, is MUCH faster and cheaper than standard field production, which is one-camera technique and editing.
+All studio production, even if you do edit it some later, is MUCH faster, and therefore cheaper than standard field production, which is one-camera technique and post-production editing.

 WHAT EQUIPMENT DO I NEED TO SET UP A VIDEO STUDIO?